Providence School

 Providence School of Jacksonville is a private, college preparatory Christian school in Jacksonville, Florida, U.S. It has a preschool, a lower school, a middle school, and a high school, and enrolls about 1,200 students a year.
 The school is affiliated with the New Life Christian Fellowship, a non-denominational church in Jacksonville, and opened in 1997.

 History

 Providence School was founded by New Life Christian Fellowship, a non-denominational Christian church in Jacksonville's Southside.
-The church moved to establish the school when a word of the Lord was given to their.
-"You are to start a school, that will be high in academics, strong in Biblical teaching, and teach social graces.
+The church moved to establish the school when a word of the Lord was given.
+"You are to start a school that will be high in academics, strong in Biblical teaching, and teach social graces.
 You are to have excellence in all areas and it is to be up and running in two years."
-Shortly after, the school broke ground.
+Shortly thereafter, ground was broken for the school.
 Providence opened for class in the fall of 1997 (less than two years later), and saw its enrollment numbers fill quickly, leading to further plans to accommodate growth.